*Tribal Climate Resilience

 Am I eligible?

-Federally-recognized Tribal Governments and Native American Organizations (including cooperatives, corporations, partnerships, associations) are eligible.
+Federally-recognized Tribal Governments and Native American Organizations (including cooperatives, corporations, partnerships, associations) were eligible.

 How can I access the money?

-Visit the Tribal Climate Resilience Annual Awards Program page on the BIA website for all the details and additional resources.
+All funds have been awarded.
+Visit the Tribal Climate Resilience Annual Awards Program page on the BIA website for all the details on awardees.
 You can also monitor funding opportunities on Grants.gov and see more resources on the main BIA Tribal Climate Resilience webpage.

 What is the timeline?